-As an offshore holding company, we are permitted under PRC laws and regulations to provide funding from the proceeds of our offshore fund-raising activities to SH DDC, our subsidiaries, the current VIE and their subsidiaries only through loans or capital contributions, subject to the satisfaction of the applicable government registration and approval requirements.
-Before providing loans to SH DDC, our subsidiaries, or the current VIE and their subsidiaries, we will be required to make filings with details of the loans with the SAFE in accordance with relevant PRC laws and regulations.
-SH DDC, our subsidiaries, the current VIE and their subsidiaries are only allowed to use the loans for the purposes set forth in these laws and regulations.
-Under regulations of the SAFE, Renminibi is not convertible into foreign currencies for capital account items, such as loans, repatriation of investments and investments outside of China, unless the prior approval of the SAFE is obtained and prior registration with the SAFE is made.
+As an offshore holding company, we are permitted under PRC laws and regulations to provide funding from the proceeds of our offshore fund-raising activities to SH DDC and our subsidiaries only through loans or capital contributions, subject to the satisfaction of the applicable government registration and approval requirements.
+Before providing loans to SH DDC and our subsidiaries, we will be required to make filings with details of the loans with the SAFE in accordance with relevant PRC laws and regulations.
+SH DDC and our subsidiaries that receive the loans are only allowed to use the loans for the purposes set forth in these laws and regulations.
+Under regulations of the SAFE, Renminbi is not convertible into foreign currencies for capital account items, such as loans, repatriation of investments and investments outside of China, unless the prior approval of the SAFE is obtained and prior registration with the SAFE is made.